31 Essential Painting Tools For Homeowners (Complete List)

 14. Tray Liners

-Some people will argue that these are not essential items, but we disagree.
+Some will argue that these are not essential items, but we disagree.
 Tray liners are convenient.
-They make cleaning up much, much easier because all you have to do is remove the liner and throw it away once you’ve finished.
+They make cleaning up much easier because all you have to do is remove the liner and throw it away once you’ve finished.
 They also enable you to put leftover paint back in the bucket.
-Some people use grocery bags, but tray liners are designed for the purpose so are stronger and of better quality.
+Some people use grocery bags, but tray liners are designed for the purpose and are stronger and of better quality.

 15. Small Paint Pail